-The JS1-TJ is the sustainer version of the JS1 Revelation, equipped with a 42kN thrust jet turbine engine.
+The Jonker JS1-TJ is the jet sustainer version of the JS1 Revelation, equipped with a 42kN thrust MD-TJ-42 jet engine.
 This engine has been specifically designed taking into account the requirements for a glider sustainer installation.
 The first flight of the JS1-TJ was on September 7th, 2011.

 The engine and other mechanical parts are mounted within a monocoque carbon-fibre sustainer box which is bolted to the fuselage around the engine bay cut-out.